 And there were many preparations.
 Old shoe boxes had to be gathered and decorated.
 Candy had to be bought.
 And best of all, the perfect Valentine’s with the perfect message of love had to be found.

 And then that special day would finally arrive!
-The little girl would watch all day to see who would stuff messages of love into her specially decorated box that was placed just-so on her desk.
+The little girl would watch all day to see who would stuff messages of love into her specially decorated box that was placed just-so on her desk at school.
 And she would smile each and every time someone paused to leave her a card.

 Finally, late in the afternoon, the teacher would pour the punch and pass out the cupcakes so that everyone could celebrate loving one another.
 And the little girl would smile and feel loved with every Valentine that she opened.
 It was a very special day.

 You probably guessed that the little girl in the story is me.
 Valentine’s Day was one of my favorite days of the year when I was growing up.
 I had forgotten a lot of those feelings until I was making these cute little mini Valentine’s.
-I was transported right back to my childhood – in a good way.
+I was transported right back to a happy part of my childhood.

 Here are the supplies that you’ll need: